getbigger-io/prisma-fixtures/README.md

 ### Faker Data

 This library integrates with the [faker.js](https://github.com/marak/Faker.js/) library.
-Using {{foo}} you can call Faker data providers to generate random data.
+Using {{foo}} you can call Faker data providers to collect random data.

 Let's turn our static bob user into a randomized entry: